Attila (bird)

 Attila is a genus of tropical passerine birds, the attilas.
 They belong to the tyrant flycatcher family.
 The species in this genus have large heads and hooked bills; they are markedly predatory and aggressive for their size – hence the scientific and common names, which refer to Attila the Hun.

+Taxonomy

+The genus Attila was introduced in 1831 by the French naturalist René Lesson to accommodate a single species, the bright-rumped attila, which is therefore considered as the type species.
+The genus name is from Attila the Hun who attacked Rome and Orléans in the 5th century.